DragonflyValkyrie/weather-app/README.md

-# javascript-template
+# Weather App
-A webpack template to use on new projects
+A weather app to display the weather of your city!